pharmbio/pharmbio-web/content/home.md

 **Welcome to the Pharmaceutical Bioinformatics research group, lead by Assoc.
 Prof. Ola Spjuth**

-Find below a short introduction to the group's main field of study.
+Find below a short introduction to the group's main field of study:

 Data-intensive and translational bioinformatics
 -----------------------------------------------